-And YOU can join them.
+And now YOU can also get a pre-IPO stake in OpenAI.

-All you need is the pre-IPO play I’m going to give you for FREE.
+All you need is the ticker I’m going to give you for FREE…

-You can join the insiders and ride their wave of success.
+And you can get a piece of the upcoming trillion-dollar IPO!

 You’ve Been LOCKED OUT of the Best Chance at Life-Changing Gains…